Ludo, from the latin ludere, translation "I play"

 Meghan believes that play environments in the United States can, and should, be better.

-She has degrees in architecture and landscape architecture, over a decade of experience in the design field and is a certified playground safety inspector.
-She is currently researching how the design of play environments impacts the physical health and social behavior of children in the United States and abroad.
+She has degrees in architecture and landscape architecture, over fifteen years experience in the design field and is a certified playground safety inspector.
+Her research focuses on how the design of play environments impacts the physical health and social behavior of children and caregivers.

-She has presented her research at conferences held by The Association for the Study of Play and the US Play Coalition, as well as the American Society of Landscape Architects online learning series.
+She has presented at conferences held by The International Play Association, Child in the City, The Association for the Study of Play and the US Play Coalition, as well as the American Society of Landscape Architects online learning series.
 She was a winner in the 2016 international Play Space design competition, a winner in the 2016 Kaboom Play Everywhere Challenge, and a finalist for two projects in the 2015 Knight Cities Challenge.

 Kate is passionate about holding play as a key value for healthy, happy communities.